-The European Plastics Pipes and Fittings Association (TEPPFA) deems it important to have an insight into the integral environmental impacts that are encountered during the life-span of particular pipe system applications.
+The European Plastics Pipes and Fittings Association (TEPPFA) deems it important to have an insight into the integral environmental burdens encountered during the life-span of particular pipe system applications.
 With this framework in mind, TEPPFA has set up a project with the Flemish Institute for Technological Research (VITO).
-The aim of this project is to carry out a life cycle assessment (LCA) from cradle to grave of 4 specific applications of pipe systems.
-This analysis outlines the various environmental aspects which accompany the 4 pipe systems, from the primary extraction of raw materials up to and including the end of life (EoL) treatment after their service life time.
-With the present document the Flemish Institute for Technological Research (VITO) is reporting on the life cycle assessment (LCA) of one specific plastic pipe system performed on request of the European Plastic Pipes and Fittings Association (TEPPFA) with the final aim to establish an environmental product declaration (EPD).
-The EPD has been made according to the CEN framework (CEN TC 350 draft framework documents, 2008 - 2009).
-This PP LCA is part of a larger project where other pipe systems within different application areas are analysed by means of an LCA.
+The aim of the first TEPPFA project frame was to carry out a life cycle assessment (LCA) from cradle to grave of 4 specific applications of plastic pipe systems.
+One of the systems studied in the first phase was the PP soil and waste removal pipe system.
+This report presents the results of the LCA of another soil and waste removal system, more specifically the PP multilayer low noise soil and waste removal pipe system.

+The Flemish Institute for technological Research (VITO) has analysed the various environmental aspects which accompany this pipe system, from the primary extraction of raw materials up to and including the end of life (EoL) treatment after the pipe's reference service life time by means of an LCA assessment.
+The final aim of the study is to establish an environmental product declaration (EPD).
+The EPD has been made according to the CEN framework (CEN TC 350 framework document, 2012).
+This PP multilayer low noise soil and waste removal pipe system is therefore part of a larger project where other plastic pipe systems within different application areas are analysed by means of an LCA.

-This document is a summary of the LCA study of the polypropylene (PP) pipe system for soil and waste removal at the building and serves as a 'Third Party Report' which is aimed at a broad public.
+This document is a summary of the LCA study of the polypropylene (PP) low noise multilayer pipe system for soil and waste removal at the building and serves as a 'Third Party Report' which is aimed at a broad public.
 TEPPFA can also use the results of this LCA study for the following purposes:

-- to support policy concerning sustainable construction; - to anticipate future legislation regarding environment and certification (product development); - for communication with various stakeholders; - to apply for an EPD (Environmental Product Declaration), as described in ISO TR 14025 (ISO, 2006) and at the European level (CEN TC 350 draft framework documents, 2008 - 2009); - to focus improvement activities on the most important impact-generating process phases; - ...
+- to support policy concerning sustainable construction; - to anticipate future legislation regarding environment and certification (product development); - for communication with various stakeholders; - to apply for an EPD (Environmental Product Declaration), as described in ISO TR 14025 (ISO, 2006) and at the European level (CEN TC 350 framework document, 2012); - to focus improvement activities on the most important impact-generating process phases; - to consider new product developments; - ...

 VITO is the author of this comprehensive LCA study which has been carried out under assignment from TEPPFA.
-The study was started in early 2009 and was completed in April 2010.
+The study started early in 2012 and was completed in June 2013.
 The LCA study has been critically reviewed by Denkstatt (see Chapter 6).

-The methodology used to determine the environmental aspects of the PP pipe system for soil and waste in the building conforms to LCA methodology, as prescribed in ISO standards 14040 and 14044 (ISO, 2006).
+The methodology used to determine the environmental aspects of the PP multilayer low noise pipe system for soil and waste in the building is conform to LCA methodology, as prescribed in ISO standards 14040 and 14044 (ISO, 2006).
 According to these ISO standards, an LCA is carried out in 4 phases: